drkittendorf/work-day-scheduler/README.md

 For `future` development, I would like to incorporate the following `enhancements`:

 - Extend timeframe for longer hours
-- Create abaility to archive past days
+- Create ability to store / retrieve past days

 ---